 A UE shall drop any PSDCH transmissions that are associated with sidelink discovery type 1 in a sidelink subframe if the UE has a PSDCH transmission associated with sidelink discovery type 2B in that subframe.

+For the UE with more than one UL serving cells configured, if power limitation situation happens during a D2D subframe, the UE shall adjust to make the total transmit power not exceed .